 This guide has been produced as a requirement of the Information Commissioner’s Office (ICO) and provides a description of the “clauses” or type of information we make available.

 The College is committed to addressing workplace barriers to equality and providing all employee’s with equality of opportunity.

-Under the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 we are required to report on our Gender Pay Gap.
+Under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 we are required to report on our Gender Pay Gap.